AdGold/TorpedoSchedulingInstances/README.md

 ## References

 1. Adrian Goldwaser, Andreas Schutt.
-Optimal Torpedo Rotations.
+Optimal Torpedo Scheduling.
 In *Proceedings of Principles and Practice of Constraint Programming - CP2017*, 2017.